Hoka One One Stinson 3 ATR Review Facts

 The full-length, compression-molded EVA rubber of the Stinson 3 ATR midsole offers impressive cushioning, stability, and increased impact protection needed for long runs.
 Runners reported that the midsole felt “squishy”, but not to the point where they could not control the movement of their foot.
 The late-stage, meta-rocker geometry technology was engineered to provide a more stable forefoot base and support.
 Unlike the Hoka Clifton model

 Despite its heavy appearance, the men’s Stinson 3 ATR weighs 12.0 ounces (size 9) and the women’s version comes in at 10.2 ounces (size 7) making it a fairly lightweight all terrain shoe.
 The use of the EVA foam in the outsole and midsole reduces the weight of the shoe yet still provides ample support.
+This shoe is designed for comfort, not speed, but can be used for races that cover varied terrain.

 The extreme cushioning of the midsole makes the Stinson 3 ATR a very comfortable running shoe.
 The upper also does a great job of hugging the foot in a stable, sock-like manner.
 The upper was designed to enhance the fit in the midfoot area by wrapping around the foot for a comfortable fit.
 The improved heel cup and ankle padding, as well as no seams on the inside of the upper, add to the comfort of the shoe.
 The padded tongue was found to be comfortable for some, but added to the tightness of the shoe for others.
 This Hoka One One shoe, like others in the highly-cushioned line, was said to alleviate some foot and knee pain for chronically injured runners.
 Runners prone to plantar fasciitis